nuree-cit/linux-assignment1/README.md

 - [CLI commands - cloud-init 24.3.1 documentation (cloudinit.readthedocs.io)](https://cloudinit.readthedocs.io/en/latest/reference/cli.html)
 ---
 ## 7. Upload Arch Linux image to DigitalOcean
-To continue to create a droplet with Arch Linux image, you need to upload the Arch Linux image that you will use since DigitalOcean does not provide it, but allows uploading custom image.
+To continue to create a Droplet with Arch Linux image, you need to upload the Arch Linux image that you will use since DigitalOcean does not provide it, but allows uploading custom image.

 ### 1. Get an Arch Linux image
 > [!IMPORTANT]